podoc/podoc/README.md

 In the plugin, you have access to `self.podoc`, the `Podoc` instance.

-You can use override other methods:
+You can also use other methods:

 * `preprocessor(contents)`
 * `reader(contents)`